 How to get started

 Since this is about how to meal plan for macros, you must know what your macros are.
-So the first step is to calculate your own macros, and no you don't have to do any math (unless you want to), just use my macro calculator!
+So the first step is to calculate your own macros, and no you don't have to do any math (unless you want to), just our macro calculator - if you haven't already!
 Input your information as best you can and it'll give you exactly how much you need to eat for your goals.
 Once that is done, here's what else you'll need:

 - Digital food scale: This will allow you to weigh all your food so you know exactly the amount you're eating and can easily track it.